MerciAnalytics/my-first-data-project/README.md

 Other projects that show my progress as I develop my data skills

+About Me

-I am passionate about growing my abilities, and this space will be regularly updated as I complete new projects.
+I am passionate about growing my data analytics abilities.
+This space will be regularly updated as I complete new projects and build my portfolios.